spacetelescope/jwst/docs/jwst/rscd/description.rst

 In equation 2.1, N is the number of groups per integration and :math:`ascale`, :math:`illum_{zpt}`, :math:`illum_{slope}`, and :math:`illum2` are read in from the RSCD reference file.
-The :math:`Crossover \, Point` in equation 2.2 is aslo read in from the RSCD reference file.
+The :math:`Crossover \, Point` in equation 2.2 is also read in from the RSCD reference file.

 If the previous integration saturates, the  :math:`scale` term in Equation 1 is found in the  following manner: